 10. International Travel

-If you use your card for international travel, J.P.
-Morgan charges a 1% conversion fee for all foreign currency transactions billed to your travel card.
-You are strongly encouraged to notify J.P.
+J.P.
+Morgan charges a 1.5% fee for all foreign currency transactions billed to your credit card.
+If traveling internationally, you are strongly encouraged to notify J.P.
 Morgan of your travel dates and location.
 Also refer to #8 Cash Advances.

 You, the cardholder, are responsible to handle any and all disputes with the vendor.
 If you believe you are being billed in error, contact the vendor directly.
-If the vendor agrees to issue a credit make note of it and monitor Concur Travel & Expense for the credit.
+If the vendor agrees to issue a credit make note of it and monitor Workday for the credit.

 If the vendor does not agree to issue a credit, contact one of Bucknell's travel card co-administrators to log a dispute with J.P.
 Morgan.
 They offer additional assistance in obtaining a credit.
 A dispute may be filed up to 60 days from the transaction date.

-All cardholder's are required to complete Concur Travel & Expense training for guidelines on reconciling all credit card activity.
-Credit card transactions are integrated with Concur Travel & Expense for your convenience.
+All cardholder's are required to complete Workday Expense training for guidelines on reconciling all credit card activity.
+Credit card transactions are integrated with Workday for your convenience.
 Transactions are easily imported into expense reports to complete the reconciliation process.
-More information is available at www.bucknell.edu/travel .
+More information is available at http://workdayhelp.blogs.bucknell.edu/.

-Using the Concur Travel & Expense system, you must verify that all expenses are valid and conform to the BTP and attach all supporting documentation required by the BTP to the Expense Report.
+Using Workday, you must verify that all expenses are valid and conform to the BTP and attach all supporting documentation required by the BTP to the Expense Report.
 Include proper accounting on the Expense Report to insure the correct budget(s) are charged for the expenses and submit for processing.

-Submit all Expense Reports through Concur Travel & Expense within 14 days of the completion of the trip.
+Submit all Expense Reports through Workday within 14 days of the completion of the trip.
 Submit all Expense Reports for non-travel related expenses a few days before the last day of the month.
 A delay in processing credit card transactions in a timely manner may result in a temporary suspension to your credit card.